National Place Building: 1978–1985: Development and opening

-The Shops opened in two phases during 1984 and 1985.
+By late 1983, the project was almost complete, and The Shops opened its first phase on May 14, 1984.
 It was designed as a central piece in revitalizing downtown Washington, D.C.'s traditional downtown shopping core along F Street, NW, west of the Woodward & Lothrop flagship.
-The Shops replaced the former flagship stores of Raleigh's and Joseph R. Harris Co.
+The mall replaced the former flagship stores of Raleigh's and Joseph R. Harris Co.